-- I. INTRODUCTION
+l.
+INTRODUCTION 1

-- II.
-THE TIP
+II.
+THE TIP 2

-- III.
-TIP DEVELOPMENT
+III.
+TIP DEVELOPMENT 5

-- IV.
-TIP PROJECT GUIDELINES
+IV.
+TIP PROJECT GUIDELINES 9

-- V. STP PROJECT EVALUATION
+V. PROJECT EVALUATION 11

+VI.
+TRANSPORTATION ALTERNATIVES PROGRAM 19

-- VI.
-TAP PROJECT EVALUATION
+VII.
+TAP AND BIKE/PED PROJECT EVALUATION 21

-- VI.
-APPENDIX
+VIII.
+APPENDIX 24

 I. INTRODUCTION

 Purpose

 The purpose is to provide a clear guide on the processes used to develop the Transportation Improvement Program (TIP) and the project selection.
 This handbook has been developed for the member jurisdictions of the Mississippi Gulf Coast Metropolitan Planning Organization (MPO) to explain the policies and procedures of the TIP.
 As mandated, all federally funded projects carried out within the boundaries of a metropolitan planning area serving a transportation management area shall be selected for implementation from the approved TIP by the metropolitan planning organization designated for the area in consultation with the State and any affected public transportation operator.